 Instructions

-- Preheat the oven to 450°F (232°C).
-Line a large baking tray with parchment paper and spray with a light coating of cooking spray.
+- Preheat the oven to 450ºF (230ºC).
+Line a baking sheet with parchment paper.

 Notes